-It is essential for suppliers of Class C products to offer a product range that is just as wide as it is deep, if they are to fulfil their role as a one stop shop.
+It is essential for suppliers of tail spend to offer a product range that is just as wide as it is deep, if they are to fulfil their role as a one stop shop.
 However, this means managing hundreds of thousands of product references and consequently countless manufacturers around the world.
 Managing such a range involves identifying, listing and then publishing the required products, even those that customers only rarely need, while keeping track of the latest changes to the ranges in order to consistently offer customers an up-to-date and innovative array of products.
 At the same time, suppliers need to guarantee the quality and availability of each product reference and ensure access to all the necessary documentation (certificates, data sheets, warranties, etc.).

 To address these challenges, Manutan recommends organising the procurement function according to three key areas.

 1. Manage sourcing

 Product origin and conformity are key criteria.
 In the case of branded products, they reassure customers that they have come straight from the manufacturer and are not counterfeit goods.

 Similarly, a quality review process must be implemented to ensure product quality and stability, which includes consistently checking each delivery leaving the warehouse and auditing the production factories.
 This process allows the supplier to achieve a consistent quality rate, irrespective of the products' origin.

 The two main objectives facing a tail spend supplier are:

 - To meet delivery times

 The survey that OpinionWay carried out in February 2018 for Generix Group confirms this trend: 63% of French people believe that product availability is the most important criterion for a successful purchasing experience, and 41% also include the ability to meet delivery times.
 To address these two major challenges, a significant part of the product range should be stored and managed in the supplier's warehouses, while the other part should be organised directly from the production sites, which is known as drop shipping.